Takasaki Line: Shōnan-Shinjuku Line services

 All trains are 10- or 15-car E231 or E233 series EMUs.

 Special rapid

 Special rapid trains operate once hourly to Takasaki, making limited stops.
-They skip Ebisu station.
+They are unique in that they skip Ebisu in central Tokyo.

 Rapid

 Rapid trains operate once hourly to Kagohara, stopping at all stations while within the Takasaki line; this increases 2-3 times an hour during the mornings and evenings, when Takasaki-, Odawara-, and Kozu-bound trains also operate.
 North of Kagohara, all services are operated with 10-car trainsets.

 Past services

 Commuter rapid

 Commuter rapid services operated on weekday evenings only.
 They operated between Ueno and Maebashi/Takasaki.
 This service ended on 12 March 2021.